john-bokma/resume-pandoc/perl-programmer-john-bokma-cv.md

-    - Configured virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via rsync and HTTPS in a secure manner where required.
+    - Configured virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via `rsync` and HTTPS in a secure manner where required.
 Documented the entire process of configuration and installation in great detail.

-    - Wrote documentation on how to create certificates to allow client side certificate authentication in nginx (HTTPS), and configuring nginx accordingly.
+    - Wrote documentation on how to create certificates to allow client side certificate authentication in NGINX (HTTPS), and configuring NGINX accordingly.

     - Wrote extensive tests for all developed custom Perl modules and scripts.